Where to shop in Gothenburg

 Nearby to Haga and Linnégatan are the “long streets” Andralånggatan and Tredjelånggatan.
 You more likely to find a bargain round here at one of the interesting vintage stores.
 The Ant shop at Järntorget, a transport hub located at the bottom of both long streets, has second hand products spread over several floors.
 Dirty Records – which has a cafe attached to it – is a must-visit for music and film buffs!
 There’s a definite alternative vibe to be found here and the shops reflect that.

 The whole area from Grönsakstorget to Kungsportsplatsen right down to the canal (see the map below) is home to plenty of interesting shops.
 The stand-out street, however, is surely Magasingatan.
 This translates as “shop street” and is very well known in Gothenburg for its high quality and stylish stores.
 A close second would be Vallgatan.
 There's every type of store – from high-street to high-end to independents – plus plenty of good places to stop for a coffee or bite to eat.

 Personally, I’m not a fan of shopping malls/centers/precincts – whatever you want to call them!
 With charming, characterful streets to explore; the faceless, generic shopping precincts just don’t float my boat.
 But, it must be said, Gothenburg does shopping precincts well too!
-Nordstan, the largest indoor shopping precinct in Scandinavia, is in Gothenburg.
-If it’s raining, then it’s a good place to keep dry.
+Nordstan is the largest indoor shopping centre in Gothenburg.
+If it’s raining, then it’s certainly a good place to keep dry.
 And if you're thinking "it's not THAT big" there is an underground level hidden from view!
 The Nordiska Kompaniet (NK) department store is a short walk away and is hosts more high-end brands than Nordstan.
 NK has over forty departments covering fashion, beauty and interior design from Scandinavia and beyond.